What Should Be Included in the Company Overview Section: 8 Essential Elements for Trades & Service Businesses

 6. Business History or Background

-Here’s your story.
+Share your founding story, years in business, growth milestones, and trade credentials.
 Talk about how and why you started, what inspired you, and how you’ve grown.

 Example: